Global Studies

 In addition to academic and financial considerations, you will also need to think about health and safety factors while abroad.
 Browse through the following factors to get a better understanding of how to prepare.

-You will be provided a local, on-site emergency contact information during your program orientation and you should share this information with family members.
+You will be provided with a local on-site emergency contact during your program orientation, and you should share this information with family members.
 If your family needs to contact you due to an emergency while you are abroad and cannot reach you, they can use the emergency contact provided.
 However, the contact is for emergencies only.

 Before leaving for your program, you may need to acquire appropriate immunizations and medications in order to travel safely to your destination as recommended by the Centers for Disease Control and Prevention and your doctor.
 You may have to plan several months ahead as some immunizations are administered in stages.
 More information about traveler's health can be found at the Centers for Disease Control and Prevention.